 Grainne graduated from the University of Massachusetts with a Bachelor Degree in Business Studies.
 During her leisure time Grainne enjoys keeping fit, sewing, music, and spending time with her family.
 She also maintains strong ties with her extended family and friends in Ireland.

-Jamie Steed is Chartwell’s corporate finance associate.
+Jamie Steed is Chartwell’s Corporate Finance Manager.
 For 10 years prior to joining Chartwell, Jamie has worked as the fiscal coordinator for Spartanburg County.
 She was responsible for all levels of accounting and reporting for the grant funds received from the U.S. Department of Housing and Urban Development and other Federal agencies.
 In addition to financial management for these grants, Jaime developed the annual departmental strategic planning & performance measurement documents for the last four years.
+123

 Jamie attended the University of South Carolina Upstate where she received a BS with a concentration in accounting.
 In her spare time, she enjoys training in Muay Thai, participating in obstacle course races with her husband Bobby, and playing baseball with her two boys, Camden and Avery.